Can Extroverts Have Social Anxiety? Signs And How To Cope

 Be mindful

-Being mindful involves paying attention to the present moment and what is happening around you.
+Being mindful involves purposefully paying attention to the present moment with openness and curiosity.
+Rather than worrying about an upcoming event or rehashing past interactions, mindful awareness anchors you in what is happening right now.

 Seek therapeutic help

-A popular therapeutic approach is cognitive behavioral therapy (CBT) which helps to identify unhelpful thought patterns and behaviors.
+A popular therapeutic approach is cognitive behavioral therapy (CBT), which helps identify unhelpful thought patterns and behaviors.

 Once identified, these thoughts and behaviors can be challenged to produce healthier, more realistic thinking and behavior.